MakinaHQ/makina-core/PERMISSIONS.md

 #### SwapModule

 - `ADMIN_ROLE` (roleId `0`)
-  - Can set a DEX aggregator approval and execution targets.
+  - Can set a swapper approval and execution targets.